ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 })
 ```

-Here, we are adding a procedural test to `TestRegistry`.
+Here, we are adding a test to `TestRegistry`.
 However, we're
 missing the test itself.
 In short, here's what we want to do in
 our testing logic: